-Teaching mathematical problem solving to your students is a crucial element of mathematical understanding.
-They must be able to decipher word problems and recognise the correct operation to use in order to solve the problem correctly (rather than freaking out as soon as they see a mathematical problem in words!!!).
+Teaching mathematical problem-solving to your students is a crucial element of mathematical understanding.
+They must be able to decipher word problems and recognise the correct operation to use in order to solve the problem correctly (rather than freaking out as soon as they see a mathematical problem in words).
 But what is the best strategy for embedding this knowledge into your students?
 Enter the Bar Model Method, also known in education as a tape diagram, strip diagram, or tape model.

-- The location of the bars show the relationship between the quantities.
+- The locations of the bars show the relationship between the quantities.

 The three basic structures are:

-Our Bar Model Poster Pack is a perfect way to introduce your students to the basics of the Bar Model.
+Our printable Bar Model Poster Pack is a perfect way to introduce your students to the basics of the Bar Model!

-Many teachers (particularly in the lower primary years), will recognise elements of the Bar Model as being similar to the Part-Part-Whole method we’ve been teaching forever.
+Many teachers (particularly in the primary years) will recognise elements of the Bar Model as being similar to the Part-Part-Whole method we’ve been teaching forever.

 Teaching with the Bar Model